 Employees may apply to purchase voluntary short term disability insurance, which covers themselves only.
 If you are within 30 days of hire, or becoming eligible for benefits, your approval is guaranteed.
 If you are applying outside of this time period, your application will be subject to medical underwriting.

 This insurance would cover up to 60% of an employee's gross wages, after a 14-day waiting period has been satisfied.
-You also must exhaust your time off accruals before the policy will begin payments.
-Short term disability covers a total of 11 weeks, after which your claim may transition to a long-term disability claim upon review by Cigna Insurance.
+You are required to use your accruals during your 14-day waiting period.
+Short term disability covers a total of 11 weeks, after which your claim may transition to a long-term disability claim upon review by New York Life Insurance.

 The premium amount is based on a formula involving age and income and is deducted on a post-tax basis from your paycheck.